smitti24/rxjs-training/README.md

     - Any observable, not only of needs to be used.
     - Fetch can be used to fetch data from an offline database etc...

+**retryWhen**
+- Creates a new stream and subscribes to the new stream.
+- Done until the stream no longer errors out.